 Symptoms are always limited to the face and include intense redness of the skin and a mixture of nodules, cysts, papules, pustules, and draining sinuses.

-Treatment takes at least three months and usually consists of oral prednisolone (an oral steroid to reduce inflammation) and isotretinoin, often known by its brand name Accutane® and takes at least three months.
+Treatment takes at least three months and usually consists of oral prednisolone (an oral steroid to reduce inflammation) and isotretinoin.

 - Pyoderma Faciale vs. Other Severe Forms of Acne

 Pyoderma faciale, also known as rosacea fulminans, is a rare, severe form of acne occurring exclusively in females.
-Pyoderma faciale falls under the umbrella term nodulocystic acne, which is used to refer to any type of acne that features, but is not necessarily limited to, large, red, painful acne lesions called nodules and/or cysts.
-The disease presents numerous merging nodules and/or cysts on the face accompanied by intense inflammatory redness of the skin.
+It falls under the umbrella term nodulocystic acne, which refers to acne that features, but is not necessarily limited to, large, red, painful acne lesions called nodules and/or cysts.
+Pyoderma faciale in particular comes with numerous merging nodules and/or cysts on the face accompanied by intense inflammatory redness.

-Nothing is known about the causes of the disease.
-Research fails to identify any patterns in the medical history, unusual laboratory findings, or hormonal abnormalities.
-Today, the disease remains as mysterious as it was when it was discovered almost 80 years ago.
+Little is known about the causes of the disease, and it remains nearly as mysterious as it was when it was discovered almost 80 years ago.
 Scientists speculate that the following factors might contribute to its development:

 Nodules and cysts

-Scars in pyoderma faciale are often widespread and can be atrophic (indented) or hypertrophic (raised above the skin).
+Scars in pyoderma faciale are often widespread and can be indented (atrophic) or raised above the skin (hypertrophic).

 Pyoderma Faciale vs. Other Severe Forms of Acne

-One should be careful when differentiating pyoderma faciale from other severe forms of acne--acne conglobata and acne fulminans.
+Pyoderma faciale should not be confused with other severe forms of acne--acne conglobata and acne fulminans.

 Acne conglobata patients present with lesions of all kinds, most notably nodules, cysts, blackheads, abscesses, and draining sinuses.
 In acne conglobata, lesions are never limited to the face and cover large areas of the chest, back, neck, face, shoulders, limbs, and buttocks.
 The disease typically affects young males.